Capgemini/xrm-datamigration/README.md

 The engine is controlled by three configuration files, a fuller explanation of the values can be found in the wiki.
 **DataSchema.xml** - Defines details of the entities and attributes that are to be extracted.

 **DataExport.json** – Holds details of the schema to use, filters to be applied and other run controls.
-See wiki for a more details explanation
+See wiki for a more details explanation.

-**DataImport.json** - Holds details of the location and prefix of the Exported files that are to be loaded
+**DataImport.json** - Holds details of the location and prefix of the Exported files that are to be loaded.

 ## Contributing